adnankarol/Table_Cell_Extracter_OpenCV/Readme.md

-# Coding Round for Just Add AI GmbH
+# Coding Round for Position of AI Engineer
 Implementation of Cell Extractor from Images of Tables.